mui/mui-x/docs/data/introduction/licensing/licensing.md

   <img src="/static/x/commercial-header-icon-dark.png" style="width: 560px; margin-bottom: 2rem;" alt="">
 </div>

-## Premium Plan <span class="plan-premium"></span>
+## Premium version<span class="premium-version"></span>

-The MUI X Premium Plan contains the most advanced features of the data grid, such as row grouping, Excel export, aggregation, as well as everything that's included in the Pro Plan.
+The Premium version of MUI X covers the most advanced features of the data grid, such as row grouping, Excel export, aggregation, in addition to everything that's included in the Pro Plan.

-The Premium Plan is available under a commercial license—visit the [Pricing](https://mui.com/pricing/) page for details.
+The Premium version is available under a commercial license—visit [the Pricing page](https://mui.com/pricing/) for details.

-Premium Plan package:
+Premium version package:

 - [`@mui/x-data-grid-premium`](https://www.npmjs.com/package/@mui/x-data-grid-premium)

 :::info
-The features exclusive to the Premium Plan are marked with the <span class="plan-premium"></span> icon across our documentation.
+The features exclusive to the Premium version are marked with the <span class="premium-version"></span> icon throughout the documentation.
 :::

 ## Evaluation (trial) licenses

 In accordance with our [End User License Agreement](https://mui.com/store/legal/mui-x-eula/#evaluation-trial-licenses), you can use the Pro and Premium components without a commercial license for 30 days without restrictions.
-You do not need to contact us to use these components for evaluation purposes.
+You don't need to contact us to use these components for evaluation purposes.

-You will need to purchase a commercial license in order to remove the watermarks and console warnings, or after the 30-day evaluation period.
+You will need to purchase a commercial license in order to remove the watermarks and console warnings, and after the 30-day evaluation period.

 ## License key installation